envisioning/vocab/vocab/Decomposition.md

 title: Decomposition
 summary: Process of breaking down a complex problem into smaller, more manageable parts that can be solved individually.
 ---
-## Process of breaking down a complex problem into smaller, more manageable parts that can be solved individually.

-Detailed Explanation:
 Decomposition is a fundamental concept in computer science and AI, particularly useful in algorithm design, machine learning, and problem-solving.
 By dividing a problem into subproblems, each can be addressed independently, potentially with different methods suited to each part's specific challenges.
 This approach not only simplifies the overall problem but can also lead to more efficient and scalable solutions.
 In AI, decomposition is crucial for tackling tasks ranging from natural language processing and image recognition to complex decision-making systems, where direct approaches would be computationally infeasible or less efficient.

 Historical Overview: